joaofelipelliccione/x-project/README.md

 # X-Project

-#### A NextJS boilerplate that includes everything one needs to build an AI tool, SaaS or any other web app!
+#### A Typescript NextJS boilerplate that includes everything one needs to build an AI tool, SaaS or any other web app!

 ## Installation